junkurihara/junkurihara.github.io/README.md

 ## Who am I?

 I am currently an Associate Professor at [Graduate School of Applied Informatics, University of Hyogo](https://www.ai.u-hyogo.ac.jp/english/), Japan since Jan.
 2020.
-I am also a Principle Researcher at [Zettant Inc.](https://www.zettant.com/) since Jan.
+I am also a Principal Researcher at [Zettant Inc.](https://www.zettant.com/) since Jan.
 2018.
 I have been working for KDDI Corp. and KDDI R&D Labs., Inc. (Now KDDI Research, Inc.) from Apr.
 2006 to Dec.
 2017 as a strategic planner and a researcher for security, applied mathematics and networking architecture.
 I received BE, ME, and PhD in Engineering all from Tokyo Institute of Technology in 2004, 2006 and 2012, respectively.

 My detailed CV is given here: [[pdf at github.com]](https://github.com/junkurihara/junkurihara.github.io/blob/master/cv/cv-en.pdf)